rfc-2549/sakisafe/doc/index.md

 ## lainsafecli

 lainsafecli is a command line interface for lainsafe.
 It can be used in whatever that runs Perl.
 Installation is simple: if you're running Debian install the libwww-perl package.
 If you are not running Debian, search for that package in your repositories.
-Or use ```# cpan -i LWP::UserAgent```
+Or use ```# cpan -i LWP::UserAgent``` Also LWP::UserAgent::https is needed.
+In Debian, install liblwp-protocol-https-perl, in other distros try # cpan -i LWP::UserAgent

 ### Installation